March 22, 2017

-Jerusalem Notebook: Israel, Fake News and the ‘Apartheid State’Wednesday, March 22, 2017
+Jerusalem Notebook: Israel, Fake News and the ‘Apartheid State’Back to All

 When I first set foot in Jerusalem in August 2006 – arriving in the country in the midst of the second Lebanon War – one of the earliest discoveries I made was that truth is sometimes hard to identify in the not-always-holy Holy Land.